lambrospetrou/lambrospetrou.github.io/src/_posts/2020-07-04-make-it-work-make-it-beautiful-make-it-fast.md

 ## Make it work

-The main reason we write code (other than fun) is to solve a problem, and if our solution is not correct, then we did't do our job. **Correctness comes first!**
+The main reason we write code (other than fun) is to solve a problem, and if our solution is not correct, then we didn't do our job. **Correctness comes first!**

 During this step, I usually write code without too much thinking into abstractions, how to design the components, function names, or other appealing details.
 I just want to solve the problem.